 In Alberta, you can visit Head Smashed in Buffalo Jump, a UNESCO World Heritage Site, to learn more.
 The buffalo jump was used for almost 6,000 years by native people to kill buffalo by guiding them off the 11m cliff.
 It’s worth a stop on an Alberta road trip.

-Most recently, Parks Canada reintroduced bison to Banff National Park with a big success.
-I highly recommend watching their documentary Banff Bison Reintroduction.
+Most recently, Parks Canada successfully reintroduced bison to Banff National Park.

 An epic travel guide to the Canadian Rockies - Bison